Where We Be

 grassy areas were covered in frost and the lake wreathed in rising mist

-The fall foliage was nothing short of spectacular on Cape Breton Island this mid-October
+The fall foliage was spectacular on Cape Breton Island in mid-October

-The lake's shoreline is highly indented, making for small bays like this one -- home to some lucky fisherman
+The lake's shoreline is highly indented, making for many small bays like this one

 Just for kicks we took the Little Narrows Ferry -- a shortcut one-minute ferry crossing -- to Washabuck Peninsula